arielm/Unicode/README.md

 Installation
 ------------

-The instructions are for OSX but everything should work similarely on Windows (contributions are welcome.)
+The instructions are for OSX.

 1. Download [Cinder 0.8.5 Vanilla](http://libcinder.org/releases/cinder_0.8.5_mac.zip)
 2. Unzip and rename the "cinder_0.8.5_mac" folder to "Cinder"